-As part of a Service Level Agreement, Sunderland Council's Property Services department carry out an annual risk assessment to determine what cleaning and disinfection is required to the water system in school.
+As part of Service Level Agreements, Sunderland Council and Hartlepool Council's Property Services department carry out annual risk assessments to determine what cleaning and disinfection is required to the water system in school.
 That treatment is carried out by an approved contractor.
-The copy certificate is held by the Site Development Officer.
+The copy certificate is held in school.